 The project aims to take advantage of the publicly owned rail right-of-way to provide passenger rail service to connect the most populated areas of Santa Cruz County to each other and to the greater region as well as provide integrated intercity travel options for riders on the Central Coast.
 Passengers will be able to bypass Highway 1 and local arterials that are highly congested, providing high-quality connections to key destinations within the county.

-In addition to the 22 miles of rail transit service, the new trail would nearly complete the 32-mile Coastal Rail Trail providing a dedicated bicycle/pedestrian travel facility serving the proposed rail stations through development of 12 more miles of trail that are currently not constructed or under development.
+In addition to the 22 miles of rail transit service, the new trail would nearly complete the 32-mile Coastal Rail Trail providing a dedicated bicycle/pedestrian travel facility serving the proposed rail stations through development of 12 more miles of trail that are currently not constructed or in progress.
 Read the project’s Preliminary Purpose and Need Statement here (or in Spanish here).

-In October 2023, the RTC began work on the ZEPRT Project Concept Report that will define, evaluate and develop a project rail and trail build concept to be advanced into subsequent project tasks.
-A Draft Project Concept Report was released for public review and comment in July 2025.
+In October 2023, the RTC began work on the ZEPRT Project Concept Report that defines, evaluates and develops a project rail and trail build concept to be advanced into subsequent project tasks.
+A Draft Project Concept Report was released for public review and comment in July 2025, and the Final Project Concept Report was released for public review in mid-October 2025.

 Project Benefits